Skip to main content

 Salmon, Steelhead, and Orcas

-• Wild Snake River salmon populations, primarily chinook, have been reduced from a once annual return of 5–8 million adults to 12,000 in 2019.
+• Wild Snake River salmon populations, primarily chinook, have been reduced from a once annual return of 5–8 million adults to less than 12,000 in 2019.

-• Dam and reservoir passage kills 50% of migrating Snake River juvenile salmon.
+• Dam and reservoir passage kills at least 50% of migrating Snake River juvenile salmon.
 Of those juveniles that survive all eight dams and reach the Columbia’s lowest stretches, delayed mortality, the result of accrued stresses and harms, kills an additional 30–40%.
-Adult salmon returning to natal streams are killed by the thousands due to lack of a free-flowing river and lethally warm water temperatures (exacerbated by global warming).
+Adult salmon returning to natal streams are killed by the thousands due to a lack of a free-flowing river and lethally warm water temperatures exacerbated by climate change.

-• As indicated by the Fish Passage Center, breaching the Lower Snake dams in combination with improved spill for juvenile fish passage at the 4 lower Columbia River dams could lead to a fourfold increase in Snake River salmon and steelhead numbers.
+• The Fish Passage Center and regional government oversight committee find that dramatic increases of returning Snake River salmon and steelhead is only likely with breaching the Lower Snake dams in combination with improved spill for juvenile fish passage at the 4 lower Columbia River dams.

 Energy and Freight Transportation

-• Freight transport on the Lower Snake has been in decline for 20 years.
-Barges no longer carry paper, pulp, logs, lumber, petroleum, or agricultural products.
-The waterway has been abandoned in favor of truck and rail.
+• Freight transport on the Lower Snake has been in decline for 20 years and is heavily subsidized.
+Barges no longer carry paper, pulp, logs, lumber, and petroleum.
+The waterway has been largely abandoned in favor of truck and rail.
 Concurrently, costs of maintaining commercial navigation on the Lower Snake continues to rise.

 Benefits of Dam Removal and a Restored, Resilient Lower Snake River